How have we chosen our reading curriculum?

 How do our children learn to read in KS2?

-In KS2 children have a daily guided reading sessions.
-Twice a week this is based on a chapter from the class novel, and VIPERS questions are used to continue to develop their comprehension skills.
+In KS2 children have a daily reading sessions.
+Three times a week this is based on a chapter(s) from the class novel, and VIPERS questions are used to continue to develop their comprehension skills.
 Sometimes the chapter is read to the children, and sometimes they read it to themselves, or out loud.
-Once a fortnight each child has a small group guided reading session with their teacher.
-Each half term, there will be a week long guided reading focus on a non-fiction text and a poetry text.
 Each child has a banded reading book to take home.
-Children are “benchmarked” regularly so that we ensure they are reading the correct book band to offer them the appropriate level of challenge.
-If a child is not yet a fluent reader by KS2, they continue three phonics lessons per week and receive additional support to help them to close the gap.
-The children in KS2 also access online reading platforms weekly, either Fiction Express or Read Theory.
+Children's book bands are reviewed regularly so that we ensure they are reading the correct book band to offer them the appropriate level of challenge.
+If a child is not yet a fluent reader by KS2, they continue to receive additional support to help them to close the gap.
+The children in KS2 also access an online reading platforms called Read Theory.

 How do we expect you to support your child to read at home?